architen100/MealGenerator/DEVELOPMENT.md

 ## Week 4:
 - Had trouble set my position for my drop down menus because it keeps moving
     - Fixed problem by set position of the drop down menus again when I create a new object of it
+- Going to create another filtering method so user can find recipe by certain ingredients